Saskapult/saskapult.github.io/content/pages/about.md

 Hi!

-If you're looking at this, then you probably looked at my resume too.
+This is where I put things that I want to share publicly.
-This site describes much of my resume's content in greater detail, but it also contains other (less important) things.
+It began as a way to elaborate the content of my resume in greater detail, but I decided to put other things here too (like chai and plushies).

-TODO: List resume tagged things here
+I'm not sure what I'll do with it in the future.